 While I was already on the Google train, I decided to search for alternative local oven men.
 I found a company called ACS Appliances, and decided to try the hustle on them.
 They quoted me £40 for parts and labour- less than half price than my initial quote.
 That was a done deal.

 The engineer was sent ’round to do his thing.
 After the operation I was expecting a call from my tenant to confirm the process went smoothly.
-Unfortunately, the Gods had taken a dislike to me that day.
+Unfortunately, the Gods had decided to take a dump on me that.
 I received the call OK, but it was only to report further bad news.
 Not only had the element passed it’s expire date, but so had another vital organ, which was imperative to the heating process.
 To cut a long story short, I needed a new oven.

 The oven guy didn’t replace the element, but he did charge a £7.50 call out charge, which I thought was fair.
 A bit too fair actually.